-- In Class: Because we have already covered the Absolute Convergence Theorem, you can present the full version of the Ratio Test.
-(For those who remember the treatment in the second-edition of the textbook, you'll be glad to know that the authors have replaced the old, disastrous presentation with the standard version.)
+In Class: Because we have already covered the Absolute Convergence Theorem, you can present the full version of the Ratio Test.
 Your presentation in class should show the dependence of the Ratio Test upon the Geometric Series Theorem, although we do not expect you to give a formal proof of the Ratio Test.
-We take some problems from the course pack, because there aren't very many good ones in the textbook. - Note: The gateway test will be given in lab in week 9, and there are practice problems in this homework assignment.
+We take some problems from the course pack, because there aren't very many good ones in the textbook.

+Note: The gateway test will be given in lab in week 9, and there are practice problems in this homework assignment.
 (Please refer to the Instructor's Manual for information on gateway policy.)
 You should tell students that they do not have to hand in all of the practice integration problems.
 A good way for students to practice is to read all of the problems and decide which method should be used; then they can check the answer key, which indicates the best method.
 Students should, of course, work some of the problems completely.